 A vendor-provided public repository specific to that vendor's products.
-For example, Oracle Corporation provides an Oracle-specific repository.
+For example, Oracle Corporation provides an Oracle-specific repository that requires login access.

-A machine-specific local repository.
+A user-specific local repository.
 This is usually the

 ~/.m2/repositoryfolder of the current user's home directory on your local machine.
 Using the local machine's repository provides convenience, but any JAR file installed locally for one machine must be installed locally again for every developer and for any QA and deployment machines.

-If your JAR file is made available by its vendor in a public repository such as Maven Central, then you only need to specify the artifact's name and the version you wish to include, using the→ option.
+If your JAR file is made available by its vendor in a public repository such as Maven Central, then you only need to specify the artifact's name and the version you wish to include, using the> dialog.
 The JDBC driver for the MySQL database is an example of a JAR file in this category.

-If your JAR file is not available from a public repository, but is downloadable under license from its vendor, you can add such downloaded JAR files to your local machine's Maven repository, or to a site-specific network repository.
+If your JAR file is not available from a public repository, but is downloadable under license from its vendor, you can add such downloaded JAR files to a local Maven repository, or to a site-specific network repository.
 In Maven terminology, this is known as installing a file.